AhmedBegggaUA/frontiers_in_public_health/README.md

-The data folder contains the CSVs files with the predictions given by the different predictors presented in:
+The data folder contains the CSV files with the predictions given by the different predictors presented in:

 [1] A. Begga, Ò. Garibo-i-Orts, S. de María-García, F. Escolano, M.A.
 Lozano, N. Oliver, and J.A.
 Conejero.
 Predicting COVID-19 pandemic waves, including vaccination data with deep learning